Growing scrutiny and information sharing by global tax authorities mean businesses now face ever-increasing tax compliance and reporting obligations.

 We support businesses by managing their tax compliance and reporting requirements.
 Dealing with complex fiscal rules, changing legislation, increased restrictions on the use of tax attributes and penalty regimes for non-compliance can place a considerable burden on businesses.
 Having a trusted, technology-focused partner manage your tax compliance requirements allows you to focus your time and effort on running your business.

 A company resident in the UK is subject to corporation tax on its worldwide income and gains, whether or not these are remitted to the UK.
 A company not resident in the UK may also be within the corporation tax regime if it carries on activities through a UK permanent establishment or deals in or develops UK land.
-The rules around UK tax residence and what constitutes a permanent establishment can be complex (please refer to our International webpages for more details).
+The rules around UK tax residence and what constitutes a permanent establishment can be complex.

 From 6 April 2020, non-resident companies receiving rent from UK property are also subject to corporation tax instead of income tax as previously and may now be required to file corporation tax returns.